Laser Hair Removal Before and Aftercare | SEV Laser

 Medical Clearance and Consent Forms

-You’ll receive some information before your appointment, as well as a consent form that you will need to review and sign.
-At some SEV locations, we’ll also call you for a consultation prior to your first appointment.
+We will email you more information before your appointment, as well as a link to medical clearance and consent forms that you will need to review and sign.
+At some SEV med spas, we’ll also call you for medical clearance prior to your first appointment.

-Be honest with your provider and share your entire medical history—this is important as it’ll allow us to ensure your safety, comfort, and overall results.
+Be honest with your provider and share your entire medical history - this is important as it’ll allow us to ensure your safety, comfort, and optimal results.
 We’ll also explain the prep and aftercare measures you need to take, so you can have the best experience possible!

 Skip the Tan